Money saving driving tips

 10. Choose a greener car

 The biggest difference you can make to your fuel bills is to buy an economical car in the first place.
 Manufacturer figures provide only a rough guide - our independent tests give you a more realistic figure.
-To find out more, go to how we test mpg
+To find out more, go to

 Important factors to consider are whether you really need four-wheel-drive, as this often dents economy significantly.
 Depending on model, the choice between automatic and manual transmissions can also see differences in fuel economy.